morimekta/providence/src/site/markdown/index.md

 in order.
 E.g. in JSON a compact struct may be serialized as an array if (and only if).

-Messages will have a `compact()` method that determines if the message is compact compatible for serialization.
-Descriptors will have a similar `isCompactible()` method which determines if the message can be deserialized with the compact format.
+Compactible messages will have a `jsonCompact()` method that determines if the message is compact for serialization.
+The descriptor will have a similar `isJsonCompactible()` method which determines if the message can be deserialized with the compact format.

-To make a struct compact, add the `compact = ""` annotation to the struct.
+To make a struct compact, add the `json.compact = ""` annotation to the struct.
 This will still allow thrift compiler to parse the .thrift files.
+This applies both to using the `JsonSerializer` and using the `jackson` java generator option with a jackson JSON serializer and deserializer.

 #### Simple Messages.